Skip to main content

 • The LEA and tracks AR attendance separately from attendance generated during the regular school day.

-• A student may accrue time over multiple sessions on multiple days to meet the applicable minimum daily minute requirement, after which the LEA may claim a day of average daily attendance (ADA)
+• A student may accrue time in hourly increments over multiple sessions or multiple days to meet the applicable minimum daily minute requirement, after which the LEA may claim average daily attendance (ADA) for the AR attendance.

 A day of attendance for apportionment is generated by a student once they have participated in an AR program for the minimum daily minutes that apply to the student under EC Section 46211(e)(1), and according to the following attendance accounting methods: